WILDLIFE

 FAST FACT

-The Porcupine Caribou Herd makes the longest migration of any land mammal on earth.
-They travel more than 1,500 miles each year.
+The Porcupine Caribou Herd makes the longest land migration on Earth - traveling more than 1,500 miles to the Arctic Refuge.

 “The coastal plain of the Arctic Refuge contains some of the best polar bear denning habitat in the United States.”